propelorm/Propel/documentation/index.markdown

 * [`versionable`](../behaviors/versionable.html)
 * And [`concrete_inheritance`](09-inheritance.html), documented in the Inheritance Chapter even if it's a behavior

+You can also look at [user contributed behaviors](../cookbook/user-contributed-behaviors.html).

 ## Cookbook ##

 ### Common Tasks ###